pabasroka/pabasroka/README.md

 ### I'm a 👨‍💻 student

 - 😅 I'm currently learning C++
-- 🎮 I'm learning gamedev stuff like SFML, Unity, CTF 2.5
+- 🎮 I'm learning gamedev stuff like SFML
 - 💻 I took some of frontend
 - ⚽️ I really enjoy watching football and playing as well
 - 🎯 My goals: create a cool 3D game !